irvinm/TST-Lock/README.md

 # TST Lock

-This is the project that is based on removing the ability to accidentally close a tab via the "X" for tabs that you consider important and don't want to lose.
-Holding "Ctrl + Shift" while clicking on a tab will replace the "X" with a lock graphic.
-You can still close the tab (even with the lock displayed) by right-clicking and selecting "Close Tab".
+This project extends "Tree Style Tab" to help users from accidentally closing a tab via the "X" for tabs that you consider important.
+Holding "Ctrl + Shift" while clicking on a tab will toggle the "X" with a lock graphic which is non-interactive.
+(Simply repeat the process to toggle the lock graphic back to the normal "X")  You can still close the tab (even with the lock displayed) by right-clicking on the tab and selecting "Close Tab".

 Original discussion: https://github.com/piroor/treestyletab/issues/2104